johngai19/StreamVisionOCR/README.md

 ### **PlantUML Diagram: High-Level Workflow**

-Below is the PlantUML source code for the high-level workflow diagram:
+Below is the PlantUML source code for the high-level workflow diagram(need plantuml server to render):

 ```plantuml
 @startuml